 Note: If you choose this activity, make sure your students are mature enough to handle “losing” a gift and not getting upset about it.
 Clearly going over the rules beforehand will help cut down on that, too.

 Playing charades in the classroom is so fun and may be a new experience for many of your students.
 Split your class into two teams.
 Have the teams take turns choosing a card and acting it out for their team members to guess or for the other team to guess.
-Click here to grab some winter and Christmas charade cards.
+Click here to grab some free Christmas charade cards.

 Want More Christmas Resources and Activities?